-If you'd like to get a Silver valuation from our online specialist, simply upload a photograph and tell us any other details you know about the item.
-Our silver experts can value silver, plated silver, and objects of vertu such as small personal items and Russian silver and Fabergé.
+If you'd like to get a Silver appraisal from our online specialist, simply upload a photograph and tell us any other details you know about the item.
+Our silver experts can appraise silver, plated silver, and objects of vertu such as small personal items and Russian silver and Fabergé.
 Collectible silver includes such items as early spoons, English and Continental tea and coffee sets, candelabras and trays as well as statuary and religious items.
 Items such as snuff boxes, cigarette cases and scent bottles were made as demonstrations of wealth and beautifully adorned with precious gems and metals and as such many items have an excellent historic significance and if commissioned by royalty or aristocrats would have great value on the market.
 Another factor which lends silver its value is the artisan.

 Upload a photo

 Upload a photo of your item

 Item is appraised

 We send you your appraisal